Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Probability of detection: An Upper Limit

 We perform our integrals by grid integration over $\chi_S$, $\chi_L$, and $\log y$; a Monte Carlo approach would be required if we considered more variables.
 We take $y_{\rm max} = 2$, which goes beyond the point where the lensing contribution is significant.

-To parameterize the number of lenses, we take $n_L M_L = \rho^{DM}_{\rm cr}$, which provides a strict upper limit for the lenses of a given mass.
-This means the probability that a certain detected black hole binary system is lensed can be lower than the numbers in this manuscript, but it cannot be higher unless the model changes e.g., the point mass lens is embedded into a larger object that can increase the lensing.
+We consider the density of lenses to be the same as that of the dark matter in the universe $n_L M_L = \rho^{DM}_{\rm cr}$, which provides a strict upper limit for the lenses of a given mass.
+Since we cannot have more lenses than dark matter, this means that the probability that a certain detected black hole binary system is lensed can be lower than the numbers in this manuscript, but it cannot be higher unless the model changes e.g., the point mass lens is embedded into a larger object that can increase the lensing.
 The probability is independent of $n_S$ unless it evolves significantly in the relevant redshift range.

 The gravitational waves the LVK measures are at the location of the detector.
 In the detector frame,